ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 These tools can coexist to provide enhanced capabilities.

 * SPF - SPF is a DNS entry which lists the servers which can send emails from a specific domain.
-It allows recipients to verify the identity of incoming mail
+It allows recipients to verify the identity of incoming mail.
 * DKIM - DKIM, unlike SPF is a tool to verify whether the content of the message is trustworthy.
-This is completed using a public/private key signing process
+This is completed using a public/private key signing process.
 * DMARC - DMARC enables both SPF and DKIM using policy.
 A DMARC policy sets out how to handle messages which do not align to what the receiver knows about the sender.
-This can include rejecting the message; suggesting the message is quarantined; or allowing the message
+This can include rejecting the message; suggesting the message is quarantined; or allowing the message.

-SPF, DKIM, & DMARC Design Decisions for all agencies and implementation types
+SPF, DKIM, & DMARC Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---